 The World Is Your Classroom

 You can even spend one or more quarters studying in another country if you choose or take language and cultural classes from visiting professors from other countries.
-Indeed, to not do so would be to miss much of what education is all about.
-That’s why, at Peninsula College, we have developed a special educational habitat for students that allows you time—and room—to discover who you are and what you want to do.
+At Peninsula College we have developed a special educational experience carefully designed for student success.

 Construction of the new campus began in 1964, and a year later the first classes were held on the present site of Peninsula College with additional classes being offered all across our district.
 Today, the main campus spreads out over 75 acres of land in the foothills of the Olympic Mountains, overlooking the city of Port Angeles and its busy, international harbor.

-Our facilities include a Student Services Center; Maier Hall, our new Arts and Humanities Building, completed in 2011; a new Science and Technology Building and a Longhouse, both completed in 2007; a new Library/Media Center, completed in 2008; a Microsoft training center; computer labs; a lecture hall; and a student union building, known as the Pirate Union Building or PUB.
+Our facilities include a Student Services Center; Maier Performance Hall, Allied Health and Early Childhood Education Building, completed in 2017; Arts and Humanities Building, completed in 2011; a new Science and Technology Building and the House of Learning - Longhouse, both completed in 2007; Library/Media Center, completed in 2008; computer labs; a lecture hall; and a student union building, known as the Pirate Union Building or PUB.
 The PUB houses a theater, art gallery, food services, a bookstore, lounge area, Internet café, performance areas, and student government offices.